No items found.

 Writing about real people

-Character research can be especially imperative when depicting people who do or have lived in the real world.
+Character research can be especially imperative when depicting people who live, or have lived, in the real world.

-We offer in-depth advice on writing about real people, but essentially: don’t say anything defamatory, don’t make false claims, and treat people’s feelings, legacies and families with respect.
+We offer in-depth advice on writing about real people, and this is tackled in greater detail for our memoir writers, but essentially: don’t say anything defamatory, don’t make false claims, and treat people’s feelings, legacies, and families with respect.

 Now that you know your characters inside out, it’s time to think about how and when you’ll let your reader meet them.